OSC/ood-ansible/README.md

       bin: /usr/local
     batch_connect:
 ```

 Will produce `/etc/ood/config/clusters.d/my_cluster.yml` with the exact content.

 ```yaml
 v2:
   metadata:
     title: my_cluster
   ...
 ```
-Cluster file is named using `v2.metadata.title`.

 More details can be found on [Open OnDemand documentation](https://osc.github.io/ood-documentation/master/installation/add-cluster-config.html) and [Cluster Config Schema v2](https://osc.github.io/ood-documentation/master/installation/cluster-config-schema.html).

 #### `ood_install_apps`

-This ensure applications from custom repositories are created in the
-apps directory(default or custom).
+This configuration installs applications from custom repositories into the apps directory (default or custom).
-Its accepts a dict like those of [git module](https://docs.ansible.com/ansible/latest/modules/git_module.html).
-The main key names app directory, created in `dest:`, where `repo:`
+It accepts a dictionary like those of [git module](https://docs.ansible.com/ansible/latest/modules/git_module.html).
-will be cloned.
+The main key is the resulting directory name where `repo` is cloned under the `dest` directory.

 Only `repo:` is required.

-##### Example
+##### ood\_install\_apps example

 ```yaml
 ood_install_apps:
   jupyter: